Solar Water Heating Wellington

 Pumped vs Thermosyphon

-From plumbing perspective, there are pumped and thermosyphon (or unpumped).
-Thermosyphon is installed on the roof top with the solar panels.
-Often owners don’t want a tank on their roof due to different reasons.
+From a plumbing perspective, there are pumped and thermosyphon (or unpumped).
+Thermosyphon installations the tank is installed on the roof top with the solar panels.
+Often owners don’t want a tank on their roof due to the weight of the tank on the roof.
+With a pumped installation the tank is usually inside the house or it can be in the roof space.

 Pumped system consists of a circulation pump along with a controller installed to the geyser to regulate water to the collector and then water returns once it is heated.